PhoenixTales/wiki.gothicarchive.org/items.md

   - `Swampweed, stranger.
 Pure, fine swampweed. (...)
 The conditions are ideal - lots of sun, fresh breezes...
 That makes the pollen unbelievably fine.`

 ## Syos
-- common herb blended with grapes when making wine of _Archolos_
+- common herb blended with grapes when making _The Wine of Oblivion_
 - `The grapes are blended with the common syos herb` (book `Recipes`)
   - German: `Die Trauben werden vor der Kellerei mit dem gemeinen Syos-kraut versetzt.`